Why is a clay pot good?It’s Weighty.

 Terracotta porous, letting water evaporate through the clay walls.
-If you are an attentive plant parent, who maybe over-waters (most of us are :), porous clay pots or clay pots with drainage will ensure the roots of your green babies will not drown the way they can in conventional plastic pots.
+Are you are an attentive plant parent, who maybe over-waters?
+Porous clay pots or clay pots with drainage will ensure the roots of your plants will not drown the way they can in conventional plastic pots.

 Clay Can Add Humidity.